DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-data-reports-research.md

 - the length of the column headings
 - subtle differences between the headings

-In addition, some participants seemed to expect that as the layout of columns from left to right would reflect the progression of applications.
+In addition, some participants seemed to expect that the layout of columns from left to right would reflect the progression of applications.

 This was not the case.
-For example, ‘Applications that led to interviews’ and ‘Applications that led to offers’ are qualitatively different, rather than adjacent stages of a process.
+For example, ‘Applications that led to interviews’ and ‘Applications that led to offers’ are next to each other in the report but are not adjacent stages of the application process.

 This meant that users needed to concentrate carefully in order to understand the differences.